A full length Zorro II 33C93A-based DMA-driven SCSI-II controller Card + 0-8MB of Zorro II AutoConfig memory.

 Some RAM on the card is highly suggested for use in an A3000 or A4000, and with accelerators which have memory located above $00FF.FFFF (16MB), which is the 68000-based Amiga model's native 24-bit address space..
 The last two gvpscsi.device releases, v4.14/4.15, will not DMA into ChipRAM due to the known bugs in some Super Buster + Zorro II DMA situations combined with some CPU accelerator cards.
 The driver will seek out other 24-bit_DMA attributed RAM, if present, for buffering.
 This can have a side effect of lowering the performance of transfers to ChipRAM on an A2000/A500 if the driver thinks it might be in an A3000 or A4000.
 For this reason, use of gvpscsi.device v4.13 is preferred with the A2000, or A500, if a 68040 or 68060 CPU is operational in them.

-The GuruROM V6 has the same ChipRAM DMA behavor as gvpscsi v4.14/4.15, but also has an override option in it's tool set to allow testing/override of the default behavior.
+The GuruROM V6 has the same ChipRAM DMA behavor as gvpscsi v4.14/4.15, but also has an option in it's tool set to allow testing/override of the default behavior.
 The omniscsi.device and gvpscsi.device will resort to Polled I/O transfers if a suitable 24-bit DMA-capable RAM buffer is not available, with a significant performance penalty.

 Other DPRC Products and Series II Drivers

 Aside from the SIMM memory slot differences, and fewer jumpers, the A500-HD8 product is functionally identical.
 The Series II HC is related as far as the SCSI controller, but it has no memory options.
 The A2000 RAM8/x is a Zorro II FastRAM memory-only variant.
-Later GVP A2000 Combo/G-Force accelerators incorporate the SCSI-DMA functionality of this controller family.
+Later GVP A2000 Combo/G-Force accelerators incorporate the SCSI-DMA functionality of this DPRC-based controller family.

 Several other products use the DPRC as a Zorro II bus interface for other common PC-XT chips on the market at the time.